-Even today researchers work to learn more about who created the amazing Mesa Verde Cliff Dwellings.
+Even today researchers work to learn more about who created the amazing structures still in existence.
 Because scientists now know that these peoples were actually the ancestors of not only some Navajo but also most of the tribes living in the southwest.
 These “ancient ones” are now referred to as the Ancestral Puebloans.

 The Ancestral Puebloans moved onto the mesa around A.D.
 500, but the cliff dwellings we see today were actually built around A.D.
 1200.
 Though the Ancestral Puebloans lived along the cliffs for that 700 year period, the cliff dwellings were constructed at the end of this time frame and then only lived in for about 75-100 years.
 No exact reason is known for the Ancestral Puebloans move away from these massive structures.